Simon Magus, What Did He Teach?

 The Book of Acts shows that Simon was an apparent, but not true, convert from the preaching of Philip:

-And when Simon saw that through the laying on of the apostles' hands the Holy Spirit was given, he offered them money, Saying, "Give me this power also, that anyone on whom I lay hands may receive the Holy Spirit."
+18 And when Simon saw that through the laying on of the apostles' hands the Holy Spirit was given, he offered them money, 19 saying, "Give me this power also, that anyone on whom I lay hands may receive the Holy Spirit."

-So when they had testified and preached the word of the Lord, they returned to Jerusalem, preaching the gospel in many villages of the Samaritans (Acts 8:5-25).
+25 So when they had testified and preached the word of the Lord, they returned to Jerusalem, preaching the gospel in many villages of the Samaritans.
+(Acts 8:5-25, NKJV).

 Hence, Simon Magus only gave the appearance of conversion.
 Simon was actually interested in more power and thought that through getting baptized and paying money, he could have more influence.
 Notice that Peter noted that Simon, even though he professed Christ and was baptized, still had need for repentance.

 The old Radio Church of God published the following:

 Notice the points Luke places clearly before us.

 1) Simon was a Samaritan, not a Jew — (Acts 8:9).
 Remember that the Bible tells us salvation was of the Jews — not of the Samaritans (John 4:22).

 2) Simon Magus greatly used demonistic powers to do miracles and wonders (Acts 8:9).

 3) The whole population of Samaria (both small and great) gave heed to him (Verse 10).
 He was looked on as the greatest prophet — all Samaritans BELIEVED IN HIM!